-An evolutionary biologist will tell you right away that it is not possible.
+An evolutionary biologist will tell you, right away, it is not possible.
 Every behavioral strategy, when adopted by everyone in a group, is vulnerable to any variation or mutation that will carry a slight advantage.
 Were we all to become givers, we would be at the mercy of the first taker that would show up.
-More takers would follow for if it works for one, it works for others as well.
+More takers would follow for if it works for one, it also works for others.

-Apart from our dream of a better world full of unselfish givers, it looks at first sight like taking and not giving is the most profitable strategy.
+Apart from our dream of a better world full of unselfish givers, it looks at first sight as taking and not giving is the most profitable strategy.
 The problem is that we cannot all be takers.
-Takers can’t take from takers, they can only take from givers.
+Takers can’t take from takers; they can only take from givers.
 Thus, it would appear that the givers would always be at a loss, but that is not the case.
 Givers receive from other givers, and they don’t spend energy fighting with takers.
-On the other side, takers spend energy when facing other takers without gaining anything.
+On the other side, takers spend energy when facing other takers, gaining nothing.
 While giver/giver allows both to come out on the plus side of the balance, taker/taker always comes out with a deficit.

 Givers and takers keep each other at bay.
 The ideal number for each, so that there is stability, depends solely on the value of benefits and costs.

 To analyze how different strategies influence one another, the evolutionary biologist strips the strategies to their core and assigns some values to the variables, i.e., benefits and costs.

 Let’s assume that when a taker meets a taker, they benefit nothing and spend much energy.
 When a giver meets another giver, they both give and take equally, and they spend some energy (they have both benefits and costs).
 When a taker meets a giver, the taker benefits 100%, and the giver spends energy (costs).
 We set the value of benefits and costs as follows:

 - benefit (b) 20 (conferred by the givers to anyone)

 - cost (c) -5 (the cost of giving)